apache/amoro-site/arctic-docs/content/engines/spark/spark-get-started.md

 # Mixed Format

-To use Arctic in a Spark shell, use the --packages option:
+To use Amoro in a Spark shell, use the --packages option:

 ```bash
 spark-shell --packages com.netease.arctic:arctic-spark-3.3-runtime:0.5.0